arangodb/arangodb/Documentation/Books/AQL/Operations/Remove.md

   REMOVE { _key: CONCAT('test', i) } IN users OPTIONS { waitForSync: true }
 ```

-In order to not accidentially remove documents that have been updated since you last fetched
+In order to not accidentally remove documents that have been updated since you last fetched
 them, you can use the option *ignoreRevs* to either let ArangoDB compare the `_rev` values and
 only succeed if they still match, or let ArangoDB ignore them (default):